MEVCUDA and its impact on the tourism sector

 - 2 min read

-From the year of ignition of the festival till now, this darling Organization (MEVCUDA), cherished by many had seen a frequent rendezvous of local groups, National and international guests taking part of the event.
+From the year of ignition of the Assembly till now, this Organization (MEVCUDA), cherished by many had seen a frequent rendezvous of local groups, National and international guests taking part of the event.

-The festival which knows no ethnic barrier started in 2014 by the Chief of lower Meveo village, HM Chief Ndiko Fonderson Henry.
+The Assembly which knows no limitations was initiated in 2014 by the Chief of lower Meveo village, HM Chief Ndiko Fonderson Henry.

-In 2023 Miss MEVCUDA Takang Enanga Tina-Randa pioneered a business trip to Turkey.
-The following year, Christefs Ngowo Litumbe traveled to Dubai for a work and tourist trip.
+In 2023, Miss MEVCUDA 2022/2023 Miss Takang Enanga Tina-Randa pioneered a working/tourist trip to Turkey.
+The year after, Christefs Ngowo Litumbe traveled to United Arab Emirates for a work and tourist trip.

-Earlier this year, MEVCUDA sent a delegation to attend the International exhibition CHOCAF, where the General Coordinator received an outstanding award for his project.
+Earlier this year, the General Coordinator of the MEVCUDA project HM Chief Ndiko Fonderson Henry led a delegation to attend an International exhibition called CHOCAF, where the former received an outstanding award for excellence for his project of promoting peace and sustainable development.

-At press time, Miss MEVCUDA 2024/2025 Nicole Mbanyi and Officer in charge of Communication Miss Yvonne Mojoko Wole are currently in an international beauty expo in Istanbul-Turkey.
+At press time, Miss MEVCUDA 2024/2025 Miss Nicole Mbanyi and Officer in charge of Communication Miss Yvonne Mojoko Wole are currently attending an international beauty expo called BeautyIstanbul in Istanbul-Turkey.

 From our point of view, tourism is definitely a game changer tourism is the game changer in job creation across the world.
 Globally the tourism sector provides 10% of the jobs while one tourist generates 60 jobs.

-The Tourism industry is a major employer in African continent supporting millIons of job directly and indirectly, despite the few challenges affecting the growth and expansion of the sector.
+The Tourism industry is a major employer on African continent which supporting millIons of job directly and indirectly.

-MEVCUDA will in the long run boost the tourism sector in Cameroon, and will encourage more tourists in Cameroon and more investors for the socio-economic growth of the country.
+It is the vision of MEVCUDA to contribute to boosting the tourism sector in Cameroon which will encourage more tourists to visit Cameroon and more investors for the socioeconomic growth of the country.

 It is interesting to note that some of our unemployment issues can find solutions in the tourism industry if we understand the value tourism has to offer and harness the strength of its various sectors.

-In 2024 the event had in attendance the Governor of the South West region Mr. Benard Okalia Bilai, the SDO for Fako Mr. Engelbert Viang Mekala, the Indonesian Ambassador to Cameroon, H.E Isman Pasha, traditional rulers in and out of the country among others.
-This signifies the impact of MEVCUDA on tourism.
+During the 11th edition of MEVCUDA, the event had in attendance some diplomatic and administrative authorities including; the Governor of the South West Region H.E Bernard Okalia Bilai, the Senior Divisional Officer for Fako, Mr. Engelbert Viang Mekala, the Indonesian Ambassador to Cameroon, H.E Isman Pasha, traditional authorities in and out of the country among others.

-MEVCUDA which is a non-political event falls in line with the region’s desire to promote tourism as seen in the previous 11th editions.
+One of MEVCUDA’s three pillar strategies is cultural integration.
+So, the Assembly falls in line with the organisation’s desire to promote tourism as seen in the past 11th editions.

 BY SIMON NDIVE KALLA